Farewell to Pete Rose, a model on the field and a cautionary tale off it

 » READ MORE: From 2022: The Phillies didn’t have to bring back Pete Rose.
 But they could make things easier on themselves.

 He died Monday without having been reinstated by Major League Baseball and without the honor that he longed for most: induction into the National Baseball Hall of Fame.
-That Major League Baseball and other major sports leagues now accept and profit from gambling is often offered as a reason to reinstate him, to wipe away his sins and officially acknowledge his achievements.
-And it’s true: There’s loads of hypocrisy in MLB’s position on gambling and its position on Rose.
-But the fact that these leagues have embraced gambling, just for the sake of their bottom line, doesn’t change the unethical nature of an athlete or coach or manager betting on his or her sport.
+That MLB and other major sports leagues now accept and profit from gambling is often offered as a reason to reinstate him, to wipe away his sins and officially acknowledge his achievements.
+And it’s true: There are loads of hypocrisy in MLB’s position on gambling and its position on Rose.
+But the fact that these leagues have embraced gambling, just for the sake of their bottom line, doesn’t change the unethical nature of athletes or coaches or managers betting on their teams.
 It only makes the leagues themselves more complicit when someone violates that sacrosanct principle, as Rose did.

 At Christ’s Church of the Valley a decade ago, Rose started the Q&A with a joke: “I wanted to ask God who’s going to win the game tomorrow, the Cardinals or the Reds?”
 That was him to the end: entitled, defiant, oblivious to everything but his own aims.
 What made him great made him ugly.
 Pete Rose was an immortal baseball player and an amoral human being.
 Come to terms with that dichotomy however you choose.
 His death doesn’t make it any less true.